Atezolizumab Clinical Trials for Mesothelioma

 Atezolizumab Clinical Trials Recruiting Mesothelioma Patients

 Mesothelioma tumors often overexpress PD-L1, making it a good candidate for trials using atezolizumab.
-Four clinical trials involving atezolizumab are currently recruiting mesothelioma patients, but most are outside the U.S.:
+These are some current clinical trials involving atezolizumab, some of which are recruiting patients with mesothelioma, mostly outside of the U.S.:

 - Chemotherapy With or Without Immunotherapy for Peritoneal Mesothelioma.
 This study is a rare opportunity for peritoneal mesothelioma patients to benefit from a new treatment.
 Participants receive either standard treatment (surgery plus HIPEC) or standard treatment with atezolizumab.
 Study locations include Arizona, Illinois, Kentucky, Massachusetts, Minnesota, North Dakota, Ohio, Oklahoma, Pennsylvania, and South Dakota.[8]